Number one hiring challenge in pharma and biotech? Securing scarce talent.

 - Adept at using innovative tools to uncover passive scarce talent within competitor companies or within other sectors

 - Trained to sell your vision and brand, to engage in an exemplary way, sometimes over a long period of time to court the talent that you need today and in the future (utilising talent pools for proactive pipelining)

 - The latest sourcing tools will add AI to make the discovery of talent easier, some will learn from previous searches, some will plug in to your ATS to search against historical applicants, some will rank candidates based on suitability.

 - By segmenting candidate sourcing as a stand-alone role, you will also free up capacity for your recruiters to add far greater value to your business.
 Your recruiters can now invest more time, utilising the market insight you are providing, to be true talent-advisors to your business.

-In the coming weeks we will expand upon these points with examples of where we have utilised market insight, innovative sourcing tools and a candidate centric approach to secure scarce talent for our clients.
-In the meantime, I would like to invite you to register for our Pharma and Life Sciences webinar next month.
+In my next few articles, I will expand upon these points with examples of where we have utilised market insight, innovative sourcing tools and a candidate centric approach to secure scarce talent for our clients.

 Taking a long-term approach to identifying and nurturing talent

 Thermo Fisher Scientific’s total talent approach is helping it rise to the challenges of COVID-19, explains Noel Brown, senior director for global talent attraction and acquisition.